levaleks/js-camp-2-mocha-chai/README.md

 # JS Camp #2 – Mocha/Chai

-Task – write tests using Mocha and Chai.
+Task – write tests for timeout.js using Mocha and Chai.

 ## Install